 Dining is being restructured to be more cost efficient over the COVID period, and considering resident safety.
 See the Dining page for up to date information.

 Other optional amenities include two guest rooms with baths, massage services, the opportunity for private parties in the Garden Terrace Dining Room or Social Room, coin-operated laundries, a free car wash in the garage, and antennae and cable TV hookups in each unit.
-Tai Chi or other exercise classes are available each morning.
+Tai Chi classes are also available.